sh3ngsh3ng/Project-1/README.md

   - Recommendations of good food around user's location

 ### The User Stories:
-- As a user, I want **convenience when searching for food** so that I don't have to spend time researching and worrying about what to eat!
+- As a user, I want to **search for a particular food that is within walkable distance (500m)** so that I can save time and fulfil the craving!
+- As a user, I want to **be recommended nice food near me that I can try** so that I can enjoy the good food!
-- As a user, I want to **find out what are the nice food/interesting places to eat** so that I can try them out!
+- As a user, I want to **find out what are the interesting recommended places such as bars/restaurants/cafe/coffeeshop/dessert place to visit** so that I visit them and try them out!
+- As a user, I want to **find out how to find my way towards my search and recommended results destination** so that I have no problem finding my way there!
+- As a user, I want to know **the estimated time it takes me for me to reach the search and recommended results destination** so that I can make a more informed decision on whether to choose that location.

 ## Plane 2: Scope (Functions & Features)
 ### Functional: